 Shoot 1080p, widescreen, 30fps and it's hard to go wrong.
 The Hero3+ Black can shoot ultra high resolution "4K" format but it makes massive movie files, and unless you have a monster computer at home, it's hard to deal with the HD footage when editing.

 Here's an example of the results.
 In this footage I am only using the circular polarizer, which doesn't have quite enough stop-down to totally blur the prop, as you can see.
-Swapping out to the neutral density filter works better.
+I also forgot to adjust the polarizer for best glare reduction.
+Swapping out to the neutral density filter works better, or better yet: a circular polarizer with more than 2 stops of light loss.